 Ground rod clamps are used to link the cable conductor to the ground plate or ground rods.

 Tip: There are different tree lightning protection systems for a variety of trees and soil types.
 It’s advisable to consult an expert before you purchase and install these systems to be sure that you are using the correct one.

 Can You DIY-Install Lightning Protection on A Tree?

 No, it is recommended that tree lightning protection systems be installed by certified installers who are trained in electrical safety, work at height and understand how to work with trees.
 Strict laws exist prohibiting untrained and unauthorized people from handling electrical equipment.

-Lightning usually strikes the tallest object or land feature on its path including trees.
+Lightning usually strikes the tallest object or land feature on its path, including trees.
 Tall trees or buildings provide the nearest point or upward streamer that connects with the lightning bolt’s downward leader.
-Trees just happen to be the likeliest target because of their height and positioning.
+Trees are the likeliest target because of their height and positioning.